 Through programming, advocacy and ritual creation, Uprooted educates American Jewish leaders in assisting families with fertility challenges, and provides national communal support to those struggling to grow their families.
 As Jewish values and tradition emphasize the importance of family and growing one’s family, Uprooted aims to create an American Jewish community where those struggling to achieve this goal feel supported and welcomed.
 Uprooted is a registered 501(c)3 organization.

-Dalia Davis who has a background in dance, decided to create a performance piece that would express the fertility narrative of both the Biblical and contemporary women.
-She envisioned this piece as a social change initiative that would travel to communities and be followed by a discussion and reflection based on an accompanying resource guide.
-She named this vision The Akara Project—since akara is the term used in the Bible for a woman who is struggling to conceive.
-To bring this vision to fruition, worked to grow this project as a PreseTense Fellow in NYC in 2014.
-During that experience the name of the project changed to Uprooted since it is from the root of the word akara—l’akor is to uproot—and uprooted truly describes the experience of many people who struggle to conceive—they feel uprooted from their body, from their family, from their vision for their future.
-And, they feel uprooted from the Jewish community, the very community which should be a source of stabilization comfort and strength.
+As a dancer, Davis envisioned a performance piece to express the fertility narrative of both Biblical and contemporary women.
+She imagined the piece could initiate social change, traveling to various communities and generating discussion and reflection based on an accompanying guide.
+She named this vision The Akara Project (akara is the term used in the Bible for a woman who is struggling to conceive).
+In 2014 she was chosen as a PresenTense Fellow in New York City and over the course of her fellowship the project was renamed Uprooted.
+The root of akara is l’akor which means to uproot–and uprooted truly describes the experience of many people who struggle to conceive.
+They feel uprooted from their body, from their family, from their vision for their future.
+Moreover, they feel uprooted from the Jewish community, the very community which should be a source of stabilization comfort and strength.
 Dr. Aviva Zornberg had created this term and gave Dalia permission to use it as the name.

 For more information about Uprooted or to connect with us, please email firstname.lastname@example.org.